Grid diagrams and Heegaard Floer invariants: Introduction

 This paper is organized as follows.
 In Section~\ref{sec:Surgery} we state the results from \cite{LinkSurg} about how $\HFm$ of an integral surgery on a link $L$ (and all the related invariants) can be expressed in terms of counts of holomorphic polygon counts on the symmetric product of a grid (with at least one free marking).
 In Section~\ref{sec:enhanced} we define enhanced domains, and associate one to each homotopy class of polygons on the symmetric product.
 We also introduce the positivity condition on enhanced domains, which is necessary in order for the domain to have holomorphic representatives.
 In Section~\ref{sec:comps} we associate to a grid $G$ the complex $\CE^*(G)$ whose generators are positive enhanced domains modulo periodic domains.
 We show that, if Conjecture~\ref{conj:extended} is true, then all possible ways of assigning holomorphic polygon counts to enhanced domains are homotopic.
 We explain how this would lead to a combinatorial description of the Heegaard Floer invariants.
 In Section~\ref{sec:sparse} we prove the weaker (but sufficient for our purposes) version of the conjecture, which is applicable to sparse grid diagrams.

 Throughout the paper we work over the field $\Field = \zz/2\zz$.

-\textbf {Acknowledgement.} The first author would like to thank the mathematics department at the University of Cambridge for its hospitality during his stay there in the Spring of 2009.
-We would also like to thank Robert Lipshitz and Zolt{\'a}n Szab{\'o} for interesting conversations.
+\textbf {Acknowledgements.} The first author would like to thank the mathematics department at the University of Cambridge for its hospitality during his stay there in the Spring of 2009.
+We would also like to thank Robert Lipshitz and Zolt{\'a}n Szab{\'o} for interesting conversations, and the referees for comments on the paper.